pedstrom/barren-land-analysis/README.md

 * Getting closer ... [geom_bin2d() and stat_bin_2d()](http://ggplot2.tidyverse.org/reference/geom_bin2d.html)
 * geom_tile, part of [Tidyverse/ggplot2](http://ggplot2.tidyverse.org/reference/geom_tile.html)

+## Writing the Algorithm

+please follow my thought process in [Barren Land Analysis.Rmd](Barren Land Analysis.Rmd).
+The [pdf](Barren Land Analysis.pdf) and [html](Barren Land Analysis.nb.html) files will also include the code-execution results.

 ## Making this runnable on the command line

+TODO

+### A note on Optimization

+* Use an array instead of a dataframe.
+* Look for ways to minimize double-checking existing areas.

+## Thank You

+Thank you for taking the time to review my approach to this challenge!

+Peter Edstrom
+peter@edstrom.net
+January 2018